Columbia ISA

 (Setup AVR on network) - In Windows Media Player, Library, PLAY tab, click on green arrow.

 Network devices which are valid on the network appear in a list on Windows Media Player.
-Click on Audio Video Receiver in the list to cast music and PLAY on Windows Media Player.
+Click on Audio Video Receiver in the list to cast music and click on "PLAY" button in Windows Media Player.

 º How to hookup TV or laptop to powered speakers